kreshuklab/CRank-Consistency_based_ranking/datasets/README.md

-### Information about Target datasets:
+# Information about Target datasets:

-Each of the datasets linked above has an associated Pydantic model associated with it defined in `src/model_ranking/dataclass.py`.
+Each of the datasets has an associated Pydantic model associated with it defined in `src/model_ranking/dataclass.py`.
 A pydantic model is very similar/equivalent to a standard python dataclass and each model contains all the neccessary meta data required to run the methods from the repo with that dataset.
 The models are named with the following nomenclature, {Dataset_Name}TargetConfig.
 Each model come with prefilled arguments in the various field for convenience and to provide the same setting neccessary reproduce the paper results. :exclamation Importantly :exclamation relative paths to data locations are specified in the varoius dataloader meta data, it is required to arrange the datasets with the same file structure, or to update the relavent arguments, for the code to run.

 All the aforementioned Target Dataset configs inherit from TargetDatasetConfigBase and have the following standard structure.